 He went on to “advice” me that since my core competency is software development, I should pursue excellence in my core-competency rather than on ancillary skills.
 “Yes, you should always learn new domains and skills, but never at the expense of core-competency”.

 With the ever increasing noise from the internet, it is easy to mix ancillary skills with core-competency, like what I did.

 Take for example photography.
 Everyone starting to learn photography goes through a never ending temptation to shift to photoshop.
 Since every raw-photo needs touch-up, novices quickly forget that photoshop can only accentuate a photograph, it can’t replace the photograph.

 If you want to be better than the average, you need to pursue excellence in what you do.
 Except for a handful, no one can be excellent in every field that they pursue (If you are reading this, you are not one of that handful).
 You focus on your core-competency and strive to be the best there.
 In ancillary areas, you develop enough understanding to seek help of specialists and appreciate their output.

 After the conversation with my friend, I dropped the idea of chasing mastery on content-marketing and switched back to software development.
-I learnt nodejs, then sailsjs.
+I learned nodejs, then sailsjs.
 To learn sailsjs, I developed thlt, a static blog engine.
 Coding was way more fun than staring at the blank screen squeezing my brain to stitch words for blog posts.

 - Identify your core-competency, ancillary skills and hobbies.
 Don’t ever, ever mix them;